 One seabird species which is exposed to widespread, chronic anthropogenic mortality in its wintering range is the Brünnich’s guillemot (or thick-billed murre, Uria lomvia) (hereafter guillemot).
 This numerous pan-Arctic species has long been a popular hunting object in its important Atlantic wintering areas off Newfoundland and West Greenland (Elliot et al. 1991; Falk & Durinck 1992; Gaston & Robertson 2010), although the number of birds shot has decreased substantially in both areas (Frederiksen et al. 2016).
 In addition, large numbers of guillemots have fallen victim to chronic oil pollution in the important shipping corridor off Newfoundland (Wiese & Ryan 2003); the extent of this problem has also been reduced recently due to stricter regulation of discharges of oil and bilge water (Robertson et al. 2014).
 Nevertheless, the annual number of guillemots killed by hunting and oiling are still substantial (approx. 150,000; Robertson et al. 2014; Frederiksen et al. 2016).
 Guillemot populations are declining rapidly in many parts of the Atlantic breeding range, including Greenland (Merkel et al. 2014), Iceland (Garðarsson et al. in press) and Svalbard (Descamps et al. 2013), and it is highly relevant for managers to assess the potential role of direct anthropogenic mortality in driving this decline as well as the sustainability of guillemot hunting.

 The recent compilation of tracking data from nearly all major Atlantic breeding guillemot populations formed the basis of estimation of the composition of wintering population in terms of breeding origin (Frederiksen et al. 2016).
 Here, we use the results of this study in combination with recent information on hunting and oiling mortality in Greenland and Canada to construct a spatially explicit population model that estimates the impact on growth rates of specific breeding populations.
 Our aim is to provide an improved basis for pan-Atlantic management of this declining migrant seabird.
-This study is an update and extension of the model presented by Wiese et al. (2004) for Canadian guillemots.
+This study is an update and extension of the model presented by Wiese et al. (2004) for Canadian-breeding guillemots.

 Methods